Støvlet-Cathrine

 Anne Cathrine Benthagen, known in history by her nickname Støvlet-Cathrine (b.
-Copenhagen, 1745 – d.
+Copenhagen, c.
+1745 – d.
 Plön, Holstein, 1805), was a Danish prostitute, one of the best known courtesans in Copenhagen in the 1760s and the official royal mistress of King Christian VII of Denmark.

 Biography

 Støvlet-Cathrine is believed to have been the illegitimate child of her godfather, Prince Georg Ludwig of Brunswick-Bevern (1721–1747), and Anna Marie Schrøder (d.
-1771).
-She was raised in the home of an officer of her father the prince as a foster child, with an allowance given to her by the prince for her upkeep.
+1771, married to one of Prince Georg Ludwig's guards).
+She was raised in the home of an officer of her godfather as a foster child, with an allowance given to her by the prince for her upkeep.
 The allowance left to her by her father eventually dried out, and she returned to her mother, in 1753.

 Her mother was married to the soldier Johan Ernst Benthagen, and Cathrine took his last name.
 Her mother manufactured boots, which earned the girl the nickname Støvlet-Cathrine (literally "Boots-Catherine").
 She was described as a beautiful, tall woman with a feminine figure and a dark complexion: her mother was believed to have been of African origin.
 As a person, she was described as confident, strong-willed and witty.

 Cathrine employed herself with prostitution early in life.
 Initially, having a good voice and a fine figure, she enlisted at the theater as a dancer and actress, and continued to be officially listed as such.
 In reality, however, she hardly started her stage career before she left it to be kept as a mistress by the British ambassador, during which she was called "Mylady".
 After the British diplomat left Denmark, she was kept by the Austrian ambassador.